Ehisztee16/BikeGear-Solutions-Sales-Optimization-Through-Data-Driven-Analysis/README.md

 - Plan marketing campaigns around seasonal peaks: Launch promotions before expected demand spikes to capture maximum sales.

 - Refine inventory planning using seasonality trends: Increase stock prior to busy months to prevent shortages and reduce inventory during low seasons to minimize waste.

+# Conclusion
+Through the insight and recommendation of this project, BikerGear was furnished with data-driven analysis that unveiled customer behaviour, regional performance, product demand, and seasonal patterns.
+Leadership clearly sees the need to optimize marketing, inventory, and product strategies making it easier to drive growth across regions and product segments.